 Because your main product management knowledge may be through your bootcamp or certificate program, you might have less professional experience than other applicants.
 Performing well on your technical interviews can help you overcome any gaps in your experience.

-Many interviewers will ask questions that are purposely vague, so be prepared to take about 30 seconds to brainstorm some clarifying questions, like “Would it be ok if I wireframe this out first?”
+Many interviewers will ask questions that are purposely vague.
+Be prepared to take about 30 seconds to brainstorm some clarifying questions.
+A good example of a clarifying question is: “Would it be ok if I wireframe this out first?”
 As you move through a question, explain the steps you are taking.
 This allows you to add background knowledge along the way.
-In addition, include context statements, which tell the interviewer your reasoning behind making a decision and signal that you understand what you are doing.
+In addition, include context statements.
+These tell the interviewer your reasoning behind making a decision and signal that you understand what you are doing.

-If you hit a roadblock in your thinking, you can ask for help, but be careful about the way you do it.
-Some interviewers shy away from hints, so instead, pose collaborative questions, like “Do you think any of my assumptions are incorrect?” or “Do you have any thoughts about this decision, given my assumptions?”
+If you hit a roadblock in your thinking, you can ask for help.
+We just caution that you are careful about the way you do it.
+Some interviewers shy away from hints.
+Instead, pose collaborative questions, like “Do you think any of my assumptions are incorrect?” or “Do you have any thoughts about this decision, given my assumptions?”